cumuli782/cc-AFM/docs/Command_reference.md

 ```
 positional arguments:
-  infile_afm            AFM frequency shift file at different heigts, produced with ppafm-plot_results --save_df
-  infile_height         Height profile file for a specific iso surface, generated with extract_isosurface_height_map.py
-  outfile               Name for the constant iso AFM image outfile

-optional arguments:
-  -h, --help            show this help message and exit
-  --offset OFFSET, -o OFFSET
-                        constant offset in angstrom at which the constant iso AFM image will be calculated.
-If the constant height AFM images are adjusted to fit the charge density, this is not necessary.
-Can be useful to find the correct parameters for the AFM calculation.
-  --no_stm              supresses the output of the corresponding height profile (constant current STM image)
-  --print_effective_height, -peh
-                        saves height map used in the AFM image (can differ from image of the --no_stm flag due to the possibly different cells of AFM and STM calculation and due to interpolation)
-  --print_effective_index, -pei
-                        same as --print_effective_height, but outputs the used grid indices instead of the actual heights.
-Used mainly for errorshooting.
-  --no_freq_interpolation, -nfi
-                        disable frequency interpolation between heights.
-Used mainly for errorshooting.
-  --no_height_interpolation, -nhi
-                        disable height interpolation from height profile to AFM grid.
-Used mainly for errorshooting.
-  --full_folder, -ff    searches for all height files a folder (includes subdirectories).
-Folder is given by infile_height argument.
-Overwrites outfile
-  --afm_as_txt, -aat    prints the AFM image as a txt file with the format row column frequency_shift
-  --stm_as_txt, -sat    prints the STM image as a txt file with the format row column height.
-Works only if --no_stm is not set
-(.venv) (base) [krenzm@justhpc-login Python_skripts]$ emacs extract_isosurface_height_map_parallel.py
-(.venv) (base) [krenzm@justhpc-login Python_skripts]$ python extract_isosurface_height_map_parallel.py -h
-usage: extract_isosurface_height_map_parallel.py [-h] [--scan_start SCAN_START] [--pp_deflection_dir PP_DEFLECTION_DIR] [--offset OFFSET] [--tip_distance TIP_DISTANCE] [--b_decay B_DECAY] [--no_tip_flip_cutoff] [--Amp AMP] [--iso_range ISO_RANGE] [--offset_range OFFSET_RANGE]
-                                                 [--decay_range DECAY_RANGE]
-                                                 infile_chg outfile iso_value

-Extracts the height profile of an electron density isosurface.
-Includes the probe-particle deflections if provided

-positional arguments:
   infile_chg            Charge density in the xsf format
   outfile               Name of the height profile outfile
   iso_value             Iso value at which the height will be extracted